A Message to Our Patrons Regarding COVID-19

-Assistant Technical Director ( Regular/Full-Time)
+Assistant Technical Director ( Seasonal/Full-Time)

 The Alliance Theatre is committed to equity, diversity, and inclusion in all areas of our work, including play selection, casting, marketing and public relations efforts, education programs, recruitment of staff and volunteers, and the composition of the Board of Directors.